 By submitting an entry into a Darkside Running event (“the Event”), you declare that you hereby, for yourself, your heirs and executors, administrators, successors, and assigns, agree that:-

 Due to the nature of the Event, costs are incurred as soon as a participant signs up.
 Darkside Running however understands that injuries do occur and as a result we are able to offer the following refund policy:

-Entrants are able to transfer their entry to another runner, however the Event Organisers must be notified of this no less than seven days prior to the start of the event.
+Entrants are able to transfer their entry to another runner, however the Event Organisers must be notified of this no less than fourteen days prior to the start of the event.
 After this time, event transfers are not possible.